Frequently Asked Questions

 First of all, I'll tell you what it is not!
 It is not a reproduction but an original work of art produced my hand in multiples as a limited edition.

 After making a drawing, I transfer it to the surface of a block of wood or artist's linoleum.
 Then I carve away any part of the image I want to be white (white is the paper itself).
 I roll oil-based ink onto the surface of the carved block and lay a piece of paper on top of the inked surface.
 Then I apply pressure, either by rubbing with a hard object or (in my case) by putting it through an etching press.
 The ink is transferred to the paper and - voila! - a printed image.

 Because of the process I use (reduction printing) I have to decide how many prints I'm going to produce before I begin carving and printing.
 If I want to produce 100 prints, I will begin with about 10% extra (110) sheets of paper.
 This allows for mistakes which occur from time to time.
 I print all of the prints in an edition at once.
 Each time I print a new color, I destroy the block as it was for the previous color.
 I am unable to print more than the number I decided on at the beginning.
 Therefore, the edition is strictly limited to the number of prints I decided on at the beginning of the process.

 An excellent question!
 My prints are created by hand.
 I try to make each print in the edition identical but that has proven not possible.
-There are always little variations from one print to the next in an edition due to my inability to recreate machine precision.
-Looking through an edition of prints, you will see that they are all the same image - but if you compare one print to another, each has unique qualities which are not too difficult to find.
+There are often little variations from one print to the next in an edition due to my inability to recreate machine precision.
+Looking through an edition of prints, you will see that they are all the same image - but if you critically compare one print to another, each has unique qualities which are not too difficult to find.
 Each print is individual and unique in an edition.
 Such images made by this process are considered original fine art prints.